-Core Facilities are facilities which provide services, analyses, instrument and technology access, or expertise needed and utilized by many investigators to conduct their research, but which are generally too expensive, complex or specialized for investigators to cost-effectively provide and sustain for themselves on a cost-effective basis.
+Core facilities provide services, analysis, instrument and technology access, and expertise researchers require but which are generally too expensive, complex or specialized for them to provide and sustain for themselves on a cost-effective basis.

-By fostering a shared and common management of similar or complementary research facilities, whether located together or distributed, Core Facilities offer the potential to realize significant benefits through, amongst others:•
+By fostering common management of similar or complementary research facilities, whether located together or distributed, core facilities offer significant benefits including:

-- Financial savings resulting from economies of scale and the development and consolidation of in-house maintenance capabilities,
+- Financial savings resulting from economies of scale and development and consolidation of in-house maintenance capabilities

-- Availability of skilled operators to ensure skilled use of equipment, enhance data quality and assure safe operations,
+- Availability of skilled operators ensuring effective equipment use, enhanced data quality and safe operations

 - Reduced duplication of effort